vandomed/tab/README.md

   - `tabmulti.svy` does the same thing as `tabmulti` but for complex survey data.

-## Regression summaries in 2 extra keystrokes
+## Regression summaries with 2 extra keystrokes

 ### GLM’s